ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

    :multiple_answers:

    The distance between two numbers is defined as the absolute value of their difference.
-(There difference is just what you get when you subtract one from the other.)
+(Their difference is just what you get when you subtract one from the other.)
 Which of the following are a correct expression to compute the distance between ``a`` and ``b``.